tejpal1001k/Java-Programming/README.md

 # Java-Programming

 Java and Basic Data Structures and Algorithms
+Java Basics and OOP Concepts
+This is a Java project that covers the basics of Java programming and object-oriented programming concepts.

+Table of Contents
+    Java Basics
+    Object-Oriented Programming (OOP)
+    Exception Handling
+    Usage
+    Contributing
+    License
+    Java Basics
+This project covers the following Java basics:

+        Variables: Declaration, initialization, and types.
+        Data Types: Primitive types and reference types.
+        Operators: Arithmetic, comparison, and logical operators.
+        Control Statements: Conditional statements, loops, and switch statements.
+        Classes: Declaring and instantiating classes.
+        Objects: Creating and using objects.
+        Constructors: Creating and using constructors.
+        Methods: Creating and using methods.
+        Packages: Organizing classes into packages.
+Object-Oriented Programming (OOP)
+This project covers the following OOP concepts:

+        Abstraction: Creating abstract classes and interfaces.
+        Inheritance: Extending classes and implementing interfaces.
+        Polymorphism: Overloading and overriding methods.
+        Encapsulation: Using access modifiers to control access to class members.
+        Exception Handling
+This project covers the basics of handling runtime errors and exceptions in Java.

 This is a project containing implementations of various basic data structures and algorithms in Java.
 The purpose of this project is to help beginners learn how to implement these structures and algorithms, as well as to provide a reference for more experienced programmers.

 Data Structures